May 16, 1993

-In every decision, Paul considered the degree to which it helped him win the lost for Christ.
+In every decision, Paul considered the degree to which the outcome might help him win the lost for Christ.
 He was prepared to adjust his habits, change his preferences, and modify his lifestyle to see others come to faith.
 Alistair Begg warns against becoming too cozy in our isolated Christian circles.
 We must extend beyond our comfort zones and cross cultural gaps for the sake of the Gospel.

 19For though I am free from all, I have made myself a servant to all, that I might win more of them.
 20To the Jews I became as a Jew, in order to win Jews.
 To those under the law I became as one under the law (though not being myself under the law) that I might win those under the law.
 21To those outside the law I became as one outside the law (not being outside the law of God but under the law of Christ) that I might win those outside the law.
 22To the weak I became weak, that I might win the weak.
 I have become all things to all people, that by all means I might save some.
 23I do it all for the sake of the gospel, that I may share with them in its blessings.